rbind/cheap_shots/content/classes/NRES222/syllabus.md

 use in this course.
 An internet connection is needed to access course materials on Canvas, and submit assignments.

-You will need to install R Version 3.4.0 or higher and RStudio Version 1.0.143 or higher (see [setup guide](computer-setup/))
+You will need to install R Version 3.4.0 or higher and RStudio Version 1.0.143 or higher (see [setup guide][computer-setup])

+[computer-setup]: /classes/NRES803/computer-setup/

 The current version of Canvas works with the following web browsers: